Welcome to Sayreville Public Schools Nursing and Health Services!

 *Please advise the school nurse if your student has any health problems, life threatening allergies, or medical care needs at school, or if your student is taking any medication at home.

-The Sayreville Middle School nurses provide health and nursing services for all the students in grades six through eight.
+The School Nurse provides health and nursing services throughout the school year.
 Our goal is to support the educational process of our students by promoting optimum wellness and working closely with parents and guardians to:

 - Assess and evaluate the health needs of students